Improving Value-at-Risk prediction under model uncertainty: Introduction

 The concept of model uncertainty, sometimes also referred to as {\em model ambiguity}, has taken a long time to emerge.
-An early attempt in this direction was made in the area of robust statistics, where it was argued that a statistical procedure (e.g. parameter estimation or hypothesis testing) can gain robustness by assuming that the data follow not a single distribution but rather a family of distributions $\{F_\theta\}_{\theta\in\Theta} $ \citep[see][]{Huber81,Walley91}. \cite{P97} later proposed a formal mathematical approach to model uncertainty, with a nonlinear expectation called $g$-expectation introduced to develop the concept of {\em mean uncertainty} and its associated mathematical tools.
+An early attempt in this direction was made in the area of robust statistics, where it was argued that a statistical procedure (e.g. parameter estimation or hypothesis testing) can gain robustness by assuming that the data follow not a single distribution but rather a family of distributions $\{F_\theta\}_{\theta\in\Theta} $ \citep[see][]{Huber81,Walley91}. { {By allowing a variable range between two extreme values $\mathrm{\sigma}_{min}$ and $\mathrm{\sigma}_{max}$ for volatility of a stock}, \cite{ALP95} presented a model for pricing and hedging derivative securities and option portfolios.
+When the volatility is unknown and takes value in some convex region { that can vary with the price process and time}, \cite{L95} introduced optimal and risk-free strategies for intermediaries in such markets to meet their obligations.} \cite{P97} later proposed a formal mathematical approach to model uncertainty, with a nonlinear expectation called $g$-expectation introduced to develop the concept of {\em mean uncertainty} and its associated mathematical tools.
 The $g$-expectation concept was then adopted by \cite{CE02} to describe the continuous-time inter-temporal version of multiple-priors utility.
 In particular, they established a separate premium for ambiguity on top of the traditional premium for risk.
-In addition, \cite{EJ13} formulated a model of utility in a continuous-time framework that captures aversion to ambiguity about both the volatility and the mean of returns.
-All of the above theories formalize an inherent family of distributions involving a set of probability measures $\{P_{\theta}\}_{\theta\in \Theta}$, not just one probability measure $P_0$, that governs the statistical distributions of a {dataset}.
-In related work, \cite{A99} proposed the concept of {\em coherent risk measures}, which can be viewed as a special instance of SLE.
-Other related approaches can be found in \cite{FS11}.
+In addition, \cite{EJ13} formulated a model of utility in a continuous-time framework that captures aversion to ambiguity about both the volatility and the mean of returns via {the theory of {\em sublinear expectation} (SLE).
+Note that sublinear expectation is a useful form of nonlinear expectation reinforced by the addition of a sub-addivity property.} All of the above theories formalize an inherent family of distributions involving a set of probability measures $\{P_{\theta}\}_{\theta\in \Theta}$, not just one probability measure $P_0$, that governs the statistical distributions of a {dataset}.
+In related work, \cite{A99} proposed the concept of {\em coherent risk measures}, { which focused on measurement of both market risks and nonmarket risks, see also \cite{FS11}. }